alibaba/bifrostui/packages/bui-core/src/Checkbox/index.en-US.md

 ### Internal input tags name and value

-`name`and`value`can be directly transmitted to the interior`input` sign, it won't be accepted`inputProps`the attribute with the same name passed in is overwritten.
+Name 'and' value 'can be directly passed through to the internal' input 'tag without being overwritten by the same named attribute passed in by' inputProps'.

 ```tsx
 import { Checkbox, Stack } from '@bifrostui/react';